AaronAttah/noemdek/README.md

 In both tasks, MongoDB's flexibility, scalability, querying capabilities, and integration with Node.js will enable you to build efficient and responsive applications that meet the specific needs of the transport team's scheduling page and the oil & gas operations team's quotation page.

 # ISSUES/Challenge
-- There was no clear definition of data types for the input fields of the Figma-image provided, so as to know if a field is to take strings or numbers e.t.c
+- There was no clear definition of data types for the input fields of the Figma-image provided, to know if a field is to take strings or numbers e.t.c